universalappfactory/tauri-plugin-medialibrary/README.md

 ## Open an image with the default application

-You can use the `opener` plugin to open an image with the default application: https://github.com/tauri-apps/plugins-workspace/tree/v2/plugins/opener
+You can use the `opener` plugin to open an image with the default application:

+https://github.com/tauri-apps/plugins-workspace/tree/v2/plugins/opener

-It is also abel to open android content uris.
+It is also able to open android content uris.

 ## Reading an image

-For reading images you can use the tauri fs plugin: https://github.com/tauri-apps/plugins-workspace/tree/v2/plugins/fs
+For reading images, you can use the tauri fs plugin:

+https://github.com/tauri-apps/plugins-workspace/tree/v2/plugins/fs

 E.g. in rust